 - Collecting, documenting, and storing Lost & Found.

 - Interact and communicate with participants in selling and slinging bags of ice from storage to participants’ hands.

 When this work is done: During the event, usually 10am-6pm

 LNT: Leave No Trace!

 Hello future SHIFTer!
 Thank you for your interest in the LNT team.
-In the Burning Man spirit, SHIFT aims to be a true Leave No Trace event by leaving the event site as it was– or better!
-The LNT team is in charge of keeping the event site looking just as pristine as it was before the festival.
-This crew works during the event and Post event.
-This includes engaging with attendees during the event, and staying on site after event close to perform “MOOP sweeps”.
-Asking attendees questions like “Do you you all know what leave no trace means?
-Do you know how to line sweep together?
-Do you know where the Designated Smoking Area is?” as well as “ This is a pack it in-pack it out event and Leave no trace please”.
+In the Burning Man spirit, SHIFT aims to be a Leave No Trace event by leaving the event site as it was– or better!
+The LNT team is in charge of keeping the event site looking just as pristine (or better!) as it was before the festival.
+This crew works during the event and post-event.
+This includes engaging with attendees during the event, and staying on site after the event ends to perform “MOOP sweeps”.

 LNT Vollies will: